jakewdr/effectual/README.md

     task run

-This will lint/format the source files, install external dependencies and then bundle the project and any (non development) dependencies specified in the Pipfile.
+This will lint/format the source files, install external dependencies and then bundle the project and any (non development) dependencies specified in the pyproject.toml.

 This is like what what [Rollup](https://rollupjs.org/) does for vite